We don't test on Node versions below 16 anymore, so make sure you are running a supported Node version.

 This behavior is now disabled by default, which means you have to delete all subscriptions and re-subscribe to them.

-in the constructor options to postpone this,
+Alternatively, you can set legacySecrets: true in the constructor options to postpone this,

 but be aware that this flag will go away in the next major release of Twurple.